 A FISA application is actually a warrant, just like a search warrant.

-We know they never went back and corrected the record, and they just doubled down on something that was nothing but pure nonsense to secure these warrants to backdoor, as Bill Barr said, uh into the everything world Trump, which is the campaign, the transition team, and deep into his presidency.
+Now, when you hear that, and now we know it's unverifiable, we know they never went back and corrected the record, and they just doubled down on something that was nothing but pure nonsense to secure these warrants to backdoor, as Bill Barr said, into the everything World Trump, which is the campaign, the transition team, and deep into his presidency.

 Well, I think that's right.